qchemlab-embedding/2023-07-14-workshop/_episodes/04-branches.md

   Source: <a href="https://twitter.com/jay_gee/status/703360688618536960">https://twitter.com/jay_gee/status/703360688618536960</a>
 </div>

-Software development is often not linear:
+Our work is often not linear.
+For instance when developing software:

 - We typically need at least one version of the code to "work" (to compile, to give expected results, ...).
 - At the same time we work on new features, often several features concurrently.